leanprover-community/blog/posts/fantastic-simprocs.md

   -- Remaining goal: `⊢ p 5 ∧ q 5`
 ```

-Intuitively, one can think of `existsAndEq` as a "parametric" lemma whose right hand side is allowed to vary shape depending on the left hand side.

 Roughly speaking, the way this metaprogram operates is a follows: whenever an expression of the form `∃ a, P a` with `P a = Q ∧ R`  is encountered:
 - Recursively traverse the expression of the predicate inside the existential quantifier to try and detect an equality `a = a'` by splitting any `∧` that is found along the way into its components.
 - If an equality is found, construct a proof that `P a` implies `a = a'`.